wheredoesyourmindgo/nushu-vscode-theme/README.md

 }
 ```

+*Note, Nüshu Classic italicizes certain tokens by default.
+You can opt-out of that if you wish with a similar approach to setting "editor.tokenColorCustomizations" as shown above.*

 ### Preferred Themes

-Set Light / Dark Theme preferences for toggling and detection with OS appearance.
+Set Light / Dark Theme preferences in `settings.json` for toggling and detection with OS appearance.

 ```json
 {